hardrock100/hardrock100.github.io/docs/runners_manual/course/course.md

 Hardrock is a mountain run that passes through some of the most beautiful and rugged mountains in the world.

 Four legs, linking the Lake City, Ouray, Telluride, and Silverton areas.
 The finish is in Silverton, the same location as the start.
-The course is 100.5 miles long, has a cumulative vertical gain of 33,050 feet of climb and 33,050 feet of descent for a total elevation change of 66,100 feet, and takes place at an average elevation of about 11,000 feet.
+The course is approximately 100.5 miles long, has a cumulative vertical gain of roughly 33,050 feet of climb and 33,050 feet of descent for a total elevation change of 66,100 feet, and takes place at an average elevation of about 11,000 feet.
 The high point is 14,048 feet.

 This is a test of runners against the mountains.
 The course is on trails as much as possible.
 There are 14 aid stations; major aid stations will be located in the towns with less well-equipped aid stations in between.
 Runners are expected to be largely self-supporting between the towns.